adriangohjw/adriangohjw.github.io/_posts/2021-05-19-ruby-scenic-gem.markdown

 At first glance, the code appears much longer (and you have to run additional DB migrations).
 However, this brings about quite a lot of benefits:
 1. Smaller `Salary` class that's not bothered with processing the data passed in
-2. `Salary` now behaves like any ActiveRecord model - and that's a HUGE lifesaver when doing computation later on, because
+2. `Salary` now behaves like an ActiveRecord model - and that's a HUGE lifesaver when doing computation later on, because
   - Able to define relations (`has_many`, `belongs_to` etc.)
   - Able to use methods such as `where`, `scope`